cosinekitty/interpolator/README.md

 The `Polynomial` instance overloads the parentheses operator `()` to allow treating it syntactically like a function of $x$ in your C++ code.

+There are some handy overloaded operators in `Polynomial` for multiplying, adding, and subtracting polynomials with scalar constants or other polynomials.
+Also are included are calculus methods: you can take the derivative or the integral of a polynomial with respect to its indepdendent variable `x`.

 # Sample code